Raze338/Bump-Allocator/README.md

 The 'address % current_alignment' operation gives the remainder of the 'address' being divided by the 'current_alignment' to see how much the current address would deviate from being aligned.
 Subtracting this result with the 'current_alignment' would then give us the additional memory needed to reach the next aligned memory.

+This is then used with '% current_alignemnt' to calculate the final padding value, ensuring that the calculated padding is with the range of 0 to 'current_alignment' - 1.
+If the address is already aligned, the result will be 0 (meaning no padding needed).

 ---